erickhouse/practice/README.md

 - Make a point to practice optimization (greedy) problems, they come up quite often.
   - Problems involving local candidates while scanning for the best without being able to know what the remainder of the data set includes

+- Create a systematic way to break down problem types and their names to quickly reduce the problem space.
+Read books about algorithms and algorithm types.